danlkv/webext-react-coffeescript-boilerplate/README.md

-This is a boilerplate repo for starting a modular development of browser extension.
+This is a boilerplate repo for starting a modular development of a browser extension.

 Here you will find boilerplate for:
 - Popup and options pages
 - Background and content scripts
 - Manifest file for extension

-All this with support for
+All this with
 - React
 - Webpack
 - Coffeescript